Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of piece type.md

           track_names=['piano', 'electric bass', 'drums', 'strings'])

 # If you want to repeat this track type exactly n times, then you can write
-b = a | n

-# If you want to copy and paste all MIDI channels of this piece type n times, then you can write
 b = a * n
-# The chord types are written in different add modes, see the symbolic logic of the chord types

 # You can use the index value to see the information of a channel of a piece type, 0 as the first channel
 # Using the syntax of a[n] you can get the nth track type